bisdn/bisdn.github.io/network_configuration/link_aggregation.md

 Bond=bond1
 ```

-After creating all configuring both switches and both servers with the commands shown above, we can now assign IP addresses to the bond interfaces on the servers and start pinging each other:
+After creating all configuration on both switches and both servers with the commands shown above, we can now assign IP addresses to the bond interfaces on the servers and start pinging each other:

 `server-1: /etc/systemd/network/20-bond1.network`
 ```